Transylmania: Critical

 Tom Russo for The Boston Globe called it "woefully dim-witted."
 Steven Hyden for The A.V.
 Club called it "such a colossal comedic misfire that it makes the execrable Scary Movie films look like masterworks of Preston Sturges-esque genius by comparison."
 Frank Scheck for The Hollywood Reporter called it a "lame vampire spoof" that "has no bite."
 Adam Markovitz for Entertainment Weekly called it "a no-stars, no-plot, no-point vampire spoof about a group of coeds studying abroad in a haunted castle, Transylmania boasts the kind of acting and direction usually relegated to the adult section of your local video store."
 Mike Hale of The New York Times wrote that Transylmania is "destined to spend a short and painful life in theaters and then join the ranks of the DVD and late-night-cable undead."
 Robert Able of the Los Angeles Times wrote that "if your idea of a good time is laughing with repulsion at a humpbacked Romanian nympho with a torture-loving midget dad, or tittering every time a bong appears, a darkened theater awaits you."
 Brian Orndorf said that "I surveyed the crowd at the screening I attended, feeling the chill in the air as seven strangers sat in stone-cold silence -- not a single laugh from anyone.
 The eighth moviegoer?
 Fast asleep five minutes in.
 I've never envied a person more."

+It is listed in position 34 of the Rotten Tomatoes"100 Worst Movies of All Time."